engineersCode/facultydev1/participants.md

 # Computing for Teaching and Learning.
 A Workshop for STEM Faculty.

-> 25–27 March 2020, The George Washington University, Washington DC
+> Now scheduled for 1–3 December 2021 (was 25–27 March 2020), hosted by the George Washington University, Washington DC

 ## [Home](https://engineerscode.github.io/facultydev1/)